angelahe/SPAtext/README_AH.md

 Synchronous XMLHttpRequest on the main thread is deprecated because of its detrimental effects to the end user's experience.
 For more help, check https://xhr.spec.whatwg.org/. jquery-2.1.4.js

+title includes problem # test - does not pass as written, even though it returns the matching string

+invokes router when loaded - does not pass, does not even run